martinssipenko/bugsnag-api/projects.md

 Update a Project
 ----------------

 Update a Bugsnag Project's name and other information.
-Responds with the newly created Project.
+Responds with the newly updated Project.

 ```http
 PATCH /projects/:project_id